|Martin Ball |

 |Dr Brian Hindley |

-Brian Hindley, former Co-Chairman of the Bruges Group, is Emeritus Reader
+Brian Hindley, former Co-Chairman of the Bruges Group, was Emeritus Reader

 in Trade Policy Economics at the London School of Economics.

-His recent publications include Better Off Out? (with Martin Howe Q.C.)
+His recent publications included Better Off Out? (with Martin Howe Q.C.)

 (revised edition, Institute of Economic Affairs, 2001); Nice and After,

 (Centre for Policy Studies, 2001) and "What subjects are suitable for WTO

 agreement?" in Daniel L. M. Kennedy and James D. Southwick (eds), The

 Political Economy of International Trade Law: Essays in Honor of Robert E.